 Last year, Target became a signatory to the Chemical Footprint Project (CFP) and more recently participated in the 2019 CFP survey.

 Opportunities for improvement: Target can continue to improve its safer chemicals program by expanding the list of flame retardants and PFAS chemicals restricted in textiles, expanding the scope of textiles to include foam and infant/children’s car seats, and expanding the list of chemicals it is targeting for elimination in textiles and formulated household goods.
-The company should also expand its policy to address other chemically-intensive product categories such as electronics, baby and children’s products/toys, food, and food packaging (specifically PFAS chemicals and ortho-phthalates in food contact materials and the food supply chain).
+As one of the largest grocery chains in America, Target should eliminate and safely replace any toxic indirect food additives that may be in food contact materials, with special attention paid to any bisphenols and per- and polyfluoroalkyl substances (PFAS) that may be in food packaging and other food contact materials as well as any phthalates that may be in food and food contact materials in its supply chain.
+Over time, the company should also expand its policy to address other chemically intensive product categories such as electronics, baby, and children’s products/toys.

 Summary of Target’s Grade